GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-tidal-composites/_description.md

 ## What this product offers

 This product provides a suite of cloud-free composite Sentinel-2 satellite datasets that enable imaging of Australian coastal intertidal zones at both high and low tide.
-Using a geometric median (geomedian), the highest and lowest 20% of observed tidal ranges in Digital Earth Australia (DEA)’s Sentinel-2 imagery archive are combined to deliver annual snapshots of Australian coastal high and low tide environments.
+Using a geometric median (geomedian), the highest and lowest 15 % of satellite-observed tide heights from the Digital Earth Australia (DEA) Sentinel-2 imagery archive are combined to deliver annual snapshots of Australian coastal high and low tide environments.

-Sentinel-2 satellite images are tidally attributed though pairing with pixel-based local tidal modelling, generated from a selected ensemble of the best performing global tide models under local conditions.
+Sentinel-2 satellite images are tidally attributed though pairing with pixel-based tidal modelling, generated from a selected ensemble of the best performing global tide models under local conditions.
 The [ensemble tidal modelling](ensemble-tidal-modelling) approach was implemented to account for the varying performance and biases of existing global ocean tide models across the complex tidal regimes and coastal regions of Australia.
-Tidal attribution allows the imagery archive to be sorted by tide height rather than date, so the intertidal zone can be visualised during any stage of the tide regime.
+Tidal attribution allows the imagery archive to be sorted by tide height rather than date, enabling visualisation of the intertidal zone during any stage of the tidal cycle.

 Spatially and temporally aligned to the [DEA Intertidal product suite](https://knowledge.dea.ga.gov.au/data/product/dea-intertidal/), DEA Tidal Composites are an annually updated data suite, generated from rolling 3-year epochs, at a 10 m spatial resolution.

 DEA Tidal Composites include low and high tide imagery products and their associated quality assurance layers.
 Lowtide and hightide layers represent composites of the synthetic geomedian surface reflectance from Sentinel-2A, -2B and -2C analysis-ready data streams.
-The geomedian calculation maintains the spectral relationships between bands, ensuring that the DEA Tidal Composites product delivers robust and valid surface reflectance spectra suitable for uses such as habitat mapping (Li et al., 2012; Roberts et al., 2017) and delivers cloud free and noise reduced visualisation of the shallow water and intertidal coastal regions of Australia (Sagar et al., 2018).
+The geomedian calculation maintains the spectral relationships between bands (Roberts et al., 2017), ensuring that the DEA Tidal Composites product delivers robust and valid surface reflectance spectra suitable for uses such as habitat mapping (Li et al., 2012) and delivers cloud free and noise reduced visualisation of the shallow water and intertidal coastal regions of Australia (Sagar et al., 2018).
 Quality assurance layers are provided to support interpretation of the lowtide and hightide datasets and include the tide-height thresholds above and below which associated images were included in the compositing process and the count of clear input images that contributed to each pixel in the composites.

 ## Features

-The DEA Tidal Composites product is a 25-band mosaic, consistent with Sentinel-2, produced to allow visualisation of the shallow water and intertidal coastal regions as observed at high or low tide.
+The DEA Tidal Composites product is a 25-band mosaic, consistent with Sentinel-2, and produced to allow visualisation of the shallow water and intertidal coastal regions as observed at high or low tide.
 It is continental (coastal) in coverage and includes geomedian surface reflectance, along with pixel level metadata for each of the high and low tide mosaics.

 The [file naming convention](https://knowledge.dea.ga.gov.au/guides/reference/collection_3_naming/#different-types-of-products) is as follows:

 ```
-[ORGANISATION]_[PLATFORM]_[PRODUCT]_[REPORTING PERIOD]_[COLLECTION]_[TILE REFERENCE]--[DATA PERIOD]_[PRODUCT STATUS]_[BAND NAME].[FILE EXTENSION]
+[ORGANISATION]_[PLATFORM]_[PRODUCT]_[REPORTING PERIOD]_[COLLECTION]_[TILE REFERENCE]_[DATA DATE]--[DATA PERIOD]_[PRODUCT STATUS]_[BAND NAME].[FILE EXTENSION]
 ```

 For example: